West Valley Mega Site

 Pipeline Access

-• The site is near major pipeline corridor, including Transwestern/El Paso lines.
+• Proximity to a major pipeline corridor, including Transwestern/El Paso infrastructure.

 • APS & SRP have committed capacity on Transwestern’s Desert Southwest expansion.